-When hats were on top of nearly every mans head.
-The hat that was usually on top of the well dressed man's head was the fedora.
+When hats were on top of nearly every man's head.
+The hat that was usually on top of the well-dressed man's head was the fedora.
 The fedora hat was invented in the 1920s.
 Fedora Hats

 are also called the Trilby as well.
-A fedora hat is usually made out of felt that may be made of wool or if they are expensive made of rabbit fur, that has a two and a half inch brim with the crown that rises majestically about four inches and has a crease on top of the crown and has indentations on the front of crown as well.
+A fedora hat is usually made out of felt that may be made of wool or if they are expensive made of rabbit fur, that has two and a half inch brim with a crown that rises majestically about four inches and has a crease on top of the crown and has indentations on the front of the crown as well.
 Back in the old days, Fedora Hats only came in grey, brown, and black.
 These days they are made in many colors.
 Some of them come in bright colors to match your suit.
 What makes Fedora Hats special is that you can bend the brim ever so slightly to conform to your style.
 Most popular is bending the front of the brim down.
 Some people like to bend the brim down and give the hat a slight tilt on the head.
 However you wear your fedora, the choice is up to you.

 Fedora Hats made a major comeback for frequent suit wearers in the 1985 movie "The Untouchables".
-In the movie "The Untouchables" all the men wore fedora hats since it took place in the 1920s during the boot legging days with Al Capone in Chicago.
+In the movie "The Untouchables" all the men wore fedora hats since it took place in the 1920s during the bootlegging days with Al Capone in Chicago.
 Men back then who were of the means really knew how to dress and wearing a fedora just finished the look.
-Even in the Indiana Jones Franchise, Harrison Ford is wearing what is essentially a beat up Fedora hat in his hunts for various priceless antiques.
+Even in the Indiana Jones Franchise, Harrison Ford is wearing what is essentially a beat-up Fedora hat in his hunts for various priceless antiques.